-The Senior Management Team will designate a Senior Manager with responsibility for leading on safeguarding practices and who will:
+The Senior Management Team will designate a Senior Manager - Director of Communications, Engagement and Student Experience - with responsibility for leading on safeguarding practices and who will:

 - Lead on regular discussions and developments of the Safeguarding Team. - Produce an annual report (statistical report) for SMT and the Board of Management. - Lead the team in evaluation of the procedures on an annual basis to ensure that the policy and procedures are working effectively.
 The team will review the use of the policy and procedures, as implemented, on a case-by-case basis and make recommendations as appropriate. - Liaise with teaching staff, where appropriate, to promote safeguarding; being alert to signs and indicators of possible risks in classes e.g. bullying, cyber-bullying, harassment, homophobia; and raising concerns with a member of the Safeguarding Team.